varuncnaik/cs838-sp17/stage3/DATA.md

 See [README.txt](DATA/README.txt) for a description of each table.

+songs.csv and tracks.csv are available [here](http://pradap-www.cs.wisc.edu/cs838/).

-The files are located at: https://github.com/varuncnaik/cs838-sp17/tree/master/stage3/DATA
+The remaining tables are located [here](https://github.com/varuncnaik/cs838-sp17/tree/master/stage3/DATA).